-BF Adventure operates a small fleet of minibuses which are used to transport clients to and from agreed pick up points and to take them to agreed locations in order to undertake activities.
+BF Adventure operates a small fleet of MPVs (Maximum 8 passenger Seats) which are used to transport clients to and from agreed pick up points and to take them to agreed locations in order to undertake activities.

 Its authorized drivers consist of paid staff and volunteers.